 - Description of the populations

 - Care Coordination overview (Did you know that every Medica DUAL Solution and AccessAbility Solution Enhanced member has an assigned Care Coordinator that helps to coordinate the care of the member?)

 Optum/UnitedHealthcare Community Plan

-Optum is contracted with UnitedHealthcare Community Plan to administer the behavioral health portion of the Missouri HealthNet program beginning on May 1st, 2017.
+Optum is contracted with UnitedHealthcare Community Plan to administer the behavioral health portion of the Missouri HealthNet program.
 This includes both mental health and substance use disorders.
 Total runtime of training: 25:04.

 As part of the Centers for Medicare and Medicaid Services’ Transforming Clinical Practice Initiative (TCPI), the American Psychiatric Association in partnership with the AIMS Center at the University of Washington will be training 3,500 psychiatrists in the clinical and leadership skills needed to support primary care practices that are implementing integrated behavioral health programs.
 Once psychiatrists are trained, APA will work to connect them with local Practice Transformation Networks participating in TCPI.

 ***Free training is available to psychiatrists through online modules***